 It’s hard to argue against Modell on this point.
 Davis was enshrined in 1992, which was 10 years after he moved the Raiders from Oakland to Los Angeles.
 The Hall can’t have one set of rules for Davis and another for Modell.

-Since a guy who makes a living writing about the NFL (and certainly literally nobody else outside of Baltimore) needs to be reminded that a comparison to what Davis meant to the Raiders and the NFL to that of what Modell meant to the Browns and the same is not only completely backwards in this context but actually rather disgusting, thankfully our friend Kanicki is on the case again.
+Because a guy who makes a living writing about the NFL for the worldwide leader in sports coverage needs to be reminded that a comparison to what Davis meant to the Raiders and the NFL to that of what Modell meant to the Browns and the same is more than completely backwards in this context, here’s the Kanicki website setting forth in detail that Modell actually comes nowhere close to Davis as a “pioneer and original thinker in the fields of coaching, talent acquisition, competition, branding, and culture.”

 For years, we’ve been treated to “Al Davis: Evil, Insane Megalomaniac,” and questions about whether he’s ruining football.
 And, really, it’s not surprising when you consider how he’s made a career rejecting the NFL’s power structure, the people most of the mainstream NFL talking heads spend roughly 25 weeks per year taint-sucking like shit-starved remorae.
 At the beginning of the 1980s, he committed the greatest of all possible sins: he challenged the NFL’s monopoly in court on an anti-trust basis and won, later endorsing the USFL.
 (Oddly, Howard Cosell has some of the most entertaining and passionate coverage of Davis’ legal battles in an otherwise terrible book.)
 On top of a career of fierce loyalty to players even after trades or retirement and criticism of their treatment by the league, he abstained from the recent owners’ votes on the NFL labor agreement.
 In effect, he’s been a traitor to his class for three decades, advocating increased competition for ownership, challenging their preposterously cozy legal status, while giving aid and comfort to the labor pool that tries to suck owners’ idly accrued wealth rightfully downward.